Leo is currently Head of Year 10 at St Ignatius College in Enfield.

 In 2019 Leo took on the role as a mentor in Feltham Youth Offenders Institute working for the organisation Roadlight, where he worked with the most challenging, high risk offenders in the country.

 In 2020, in the midst of the COVID-19 pandemic Leo took a leap of faith and entered into the world of short films.
 The title of the short film is "Step Back" which looks at the impact of knife crime and the importance of making the right choices.
-Please watch the video via the button below to learn more about the film and its objectives.

 The film has been strongly backed by the Metropolitan Police and Detective Chief Superintendent Treena Fleming said: